fitzgerald-kyle/insider-training/README.md

 # "Insider Training": Using Insider Trade Data to Inform Common Stock Trading
 According to [Investopedia](https://www.investopedia.com/terms/i/insider.asp), an **insider** is "anyone who trades a company's shares based on material nonpublic knowledge."

-In this repository's notebooks, we mine public insider trade data and use machine learning to generate a novel trading strategy that outperforms the S&P 500 during two 3-month periods in 2021 and 2022.\*
+In this repository's notebooks, we mine public insider trade data and use machine learning to generate a novel trading strategy that outperforms the S&P 500 during a two-week period in October 2022.\*

 ## Where can the data be found?
 Insider trade filings are published online by the SEC, and they can be found using the EDGAR API.
 However, it is much easier to pull data from sites that gather the filing data into tabular form such as [Benzinga](https://www.benzinga.com/).